 When ingested, I often experience severe allergic reactions to peanuts, tree-nuts, and sesame seeds.
 I’m also allergic to wheat, trees, grasses, and mosses, in addition to the skin on red-skinned fruits.
 The Wellesley High School track is surrounded by healthy oak trees that drape over both sides of the track.
 As winter snows turn into spring showers, these oak trees undergo a surge of rebirth, and this fertilization period plays a crucial role in the complex triggering of my anaphylaxis.

 My EIA is triggered by a combination of these allergens.
 For instance, I consume wheat-based foods quite often with no consequent symptoms.
 However, I do experience anaphylaxis when I eat wheat-based foods within two-hours prior to a strenuous workout—that is, one with a minimal or no warm-up, followed by an intense burst of energy like a two-mile sprint, and finished with an insufficient cool down—or no cool down at all.
 The environment plays a pivotal role in the triggering of this anaphylactic response.

 I have learned that this type of training sends a shockwave through my body, otherwise known as "The Perfect Storm".
 This physically unidentifiable reaction occurring inside my body from the wheat-based foods eventually erupts into anaphylactic shock in response to this shockwave.

 WHAT'S MY SOLUTION?

 Now, over 5 years later, I am confident in my understanding of my personal food allergies.
 When I train—depending on the level of intensity of my core workout—I will warm-up and cool down my body for fifteen to thirty minutes each.
-I also pay close attention to what I eat throughout the day, and I do my best to avoid eating gluten.
+I also pay close attention to what I eat throughout the day, and I tend to avoid gluten in general.

 A Real Fear

-Despite this more clear understanding of my personal food allergies,
+Despite this more clear understanding of my food allergies,

 Anaphylaxis still haunts me every single day.